LeonardoSanBenitez/containers-for-embedded-systems/tutorial-containers-03/README.md

 the device enrollment is still the same process as in the part 2 of this tutorial, please take a look there.
-We won't cover the enrollment automation, like using Device Provisioning Service from Azure.
+We won't cover the enrollment automation, like using Device Provisioning Service (DPS) from Azure.

 # Deployment template